SAP-samples/partner-reference-application/Tutorials/24-Multi-Tenancy-Deployment.md

 2. Navigate to the root folder of the project.

-3. Run the command to install the npm packages on the root folder .
+3. Run the command to install the npm packages on the root folder.
     ```
     npm install
     ```